AndBible/docs-wiki/Reading-Plans.md

 When in the Daily Reading screen select the second button in the toolbar.
 Then select the required day from the list.

 ## Move the current day to a specific day ##
+**Note:** Starting in 3.3-beta (and 3.4 stable), you will be able to simply go to 3-dot menu on top right, and click "Set as current day".

 This is useful if you have been using a reading plan externally from And Bible.
 A sequence of actions might be i) select plan ii) Set start date to another day (as above) iii) Move the current day to a specific day (as below)
 Go to the day prior to the desired day as described in the above paragraph.
 Select Menu/Done (not the normal Done button at the bottom) this bypasses checks and marks the current day as Done and the next day will become the current day.